 Hoping to snag a front-row seat to the action?
 Whether you’re looking for dinner with a view or your own little patch of lagoon-front property to enjoy the show, here are the best places to watch the Epcot Forever fireworks show.

 Best Restaurants to Watch Epcot Fireworks

-The only thing more magical than capping off your day in the parks with a killer view of the Epcot fireworks is enjoying it over a plate and a glass of something tasty.
+The only thing more magical than capping off your day in the parks with a killer view of the Epcot fireworks show is enjoying it over a plate and a glass of something tasty.
 Luckily, with a veritable world tour of Epcot restaurants with fireworks views to choose from, there’s something to suit every palate.

-If you do decide to temporarily relocate during the fireworks, be sure to let your server know that you’re stepping out to watch the show, so they know not to clean your table.
+If you do decide to temporarily relocate during the fireworks show, be sure to let your server know that you’re stepping out to watch the show, so they know not to clean your table.
 Even if you are able to snag one of those coveted seats, there’s a chance that the view may be more cramped than what you’d experience outside.